-Risk Title: Inherent Score Current (Mitigated) Score Mitigations Market climaLasting ecor d advisors based Receipts may b alised, including ing place oly of assets for d on local be lower than due to: sale COVID-19 Alternative funding sources, for example internal borrowing may be sought The potential to borrowing externally may be considered Capital schemes may be deferred, if receipts are generated later than forecast, or for a reduced sum.
-Proceeds from the sale of assets are closely monitored Resulting in a need Risk Title: to reprioritise s Inherent Score chemes.
-Current (Mitigated) Score Mitigations Risk of government funding to other geographical areas Risk Description Central governmer where funds are di bid for.
-Action tak mitigate the effects from the EU, or for funding to the Nort reduction in funding opportunity to bid for Impact: 3 Likelihood 4 12 - Medium Int priority or polic rected or funds a en by Central Ge of COVID-19, th example the rec h of the UK, may g for the South V Score Impact: 2 Likelihood: 4 8 - Low cy determines available to overnment to ne withdrawal direction of y result in a Projects and the economic climate monitored on a regular basis.
+Risk Title: Inherent Score Current (Mitigated) Score Mitigations Market climaLasting ecor d advisors based Receipts may b alised, including ing place bly of assets for d on local be lower than due to: sale COVID-19 Alternative funding sources, for example internal borrowing may be sought The potential to borrowing externally may be considered Capital schemes may be deferred, if receipts are generated later than forecast, or for a reduced sum.
+Proceeds from the sale of assets are closely monitored Resulting in a need Risk Title: 0 Mitigations Risk of government funding to other geographical areasImpact: 3 Likelihood 4 12 - MediumImpact: 2 Likelihood: 4 8 - LowRisk DescriptionCentral government priority or policy determines where funds are directed or funds available to bid for.
+Action taken by Central Government to mitigate the effects of COVID-19, the withdrawal from the EU, or for example the redirection of funding to the North of the UK, may result in a reduction in funding for the South West or less opportunity to bid for funding.
+Projects and the economic climate monitored on a regular basis.
 Contingency built into major schemes to lessen the overall impact.
 The level of internal borrowing required to finance the capital programme is monitored, and in accordance with borrowing limits.
 External funding balances are monitored monthly, including capital receipts.
 Triggers are monitored for S106 and CIL payments.
 Monitoring of the capital programme by the Programme Group.
 Regular monitoring by Director of Finance and Public Value.
 Monitoring by individual project and programme groups.

-Risk Title: Capital Project Inherent Score Current (Mitigated) Score Mitigations aborted due to external forces Impact: 3 Likelihood 4 Impact: 2 Likelihood: 3 Effort is made to ensure that a project is not aborted 12 - Medium 6 - Low Alternatives will be investigated to ensure service needs are met by meeting capital objectives, whilst minimising a risk that Risk Description Should funding be revoked or an a Iternative abortive capital costs impact the revenue budget solution be preferre aborted which resu revenue in nature.
-If it is not possible to avoid aborting the project, the normal revenue mitigations of in year A project may also change in legislatic requiring an alterna on for the service ative delivery me savings and use of earmarked reserves and balances, may be used alternative solution is preferred.
-Process reengineering or pausing a project whilst alternative funding sources are identified are possible mitigations allowable under the Local Government Code of Practice Monitoring by Capital Programme Group Regulator monitoring by Director of Finance and Public Value Monitoring by individual project and programme groups
+Risk Title: Capital Project Inherent Score Current (Mitigated) Score Mitigations aborted due to external forces Impact: 3 Likelihood 4 12 - Medium Impact: 2 Likelihood: 3 6 - Low Effort is made to ensure that a project is not aborted Alternatives will be investigated to ensure service needs are met by meeting capital objectives, whilst minimising a risk that Risk Description Should funding be solution be preferre aborted which resu revenue in nature.
+A project may also change in legislatic requiring an alterna alternative solution ed, a capital proj ilts in costs to da be aborted as a on for the service ative delivery me ect may be ate becoming result of a e, for example Whist minimising a risk that abortive capital costs impact the revenue budget If it is not possible to avoid aborting the project, the normal revenue mitigations of in year savings and use of earmarked reserves and balances, may be used Process reengineering or pausing a project whilst alternative funding sources are identified are possible mitigations allowable under the Local Government Code of Practice Monitoring by Capital Programme Group Regulator monitoring by Director of Finance and Public Value Monitoring by individual project and programme groups